rival5/yelp_camp/readme.md

 # Download and run instructions

-1)Download zip file, extract it and open project folder in text editor and go to step 3.
+1)Download zip file, extract it and open project folder in your code editor and go to step 3.

 2)Enter - `git clone https://github.com/rival5/yelp_camp.git` command in terminal.